alanionita/REACT_Goatstagram/README.md

 Routing caused some problems because the app required a container component to render parent which in turn would render a list with two different props.
-Routing v4 always seems to be awkward because there's a shortage of well written guides out there and the big changes in architecture.
+Routing v4 always seems to be awkward because there's a shortage of well written guides out there.
+It's also a huge change in usage patterns.

 ### Persistent storage